 - Seek back up and talk to someone

 There are a lot of different ways to stand up to bullies, and of course, sometimes it’s so severe it can really affect your mood, self-esteem and how much you want to get out of the house.
 In those cases, it’s really important you find someone to talk with about what’s happening.

 While that person can certainly be a close friend or person your own age, an older friend, brother or sister or adult can give you a completely different perspective, help you see things a different way, and provide advice you or your friend may not think of.

-While ‘Me too’ may not have covered what you need yet, the concept behind it: standing up and letting people know what’s going on, is really important.
+Standing up and letting people know what’s going on, is really important.
 If you are being bullied or harassed, it’s not your fault — it is NEVER your fault, and you should never feel embarrassed, ashamed or scared to tell someone about it and get some help.

 And……remember …… it can start with you to spread that ‘Kindness Culture’!
 Take a look here at some great resources the Government has recently developed to help bring change especially in your school environments!